renerocksai/slides/BACKLOG.md

 - [ ] nicer (image?) buttons
 - [ ] laserpointer
 - [ ] hide mouse cursor in full-screen mode
+- [ ] presenter mode - with notes? multi-monitor-support?
+  - interesting idea: compagnion website: shows slideshow notes, timer, etc -- instead of 2nd monitor
+  - when in home office, we aren't connected to a beamer - and don't have a 2nd monitor
+  - hosted directly by the exe: we are in same network anyway
 - [ ] **export to bullets**
   - [ ] dockerized exports for web, win, linux
 - [ ] dockerized builds of slides, incl windows !!! (provide missing libs) -- is this possible?